Nikoletos-K/Mini-Unix-File-System/README.md

 we commit block from the beginning but dynamically and depending on the demand.
 - The size of the files is the size of the array in the metadata on it the size of a block.
-- Links are only hard
+- Only hard links included.